-The golf enthusiast may save ena new golf ball retriever, fastened to apparent to the leaders in the real esthe putter handle, by which he can pick the ball out of the cup or from the green without stooping, says Popular Science Monthly,
+The golf enthusiast may save onergy for the next drive by the use of a new golf ball retriever, fastened to the putter handle, by which he can pick the ball out of the cup or from the green without stooping, ways Popular Science Monthly.

-The novelty consists of a small nickel plated brass cup, the inside diameter of which is exactly the same the putter with the retriever in place is inserted, and pressed over the ball, which is caught in the cup and withdrawn.
+The novelty consists of a small nickel plated brass cup, the inside diameter of which is exactly the same as that of a golf ball, the handle of the putter with the retriever in place is inserted, and pressed over the ball. which is caught in the cup and withdrawn.
 The inventor of the retriever claims that the extra weight at the end of the club will enable the player to putt more accurately.

-Real Power,

-Every one turned to admire the tall man with the fine physique.
-His hair had a natural wave, his chin was cleft, his eye was fcy blue, he had a skin any woman might envy and he wore his clothes well.
+Real Power.
+Every one turned to admire the tall

+cleft, his eye was icy blue, he had a skin any woman might envy and he wore his clothes well.

-No one noticed the small boy by his weak, he was bald and sallow, and his if I'd had a college education?" clothes hung loosely about his thin form.
-The small man had never done any. thing much except make about \$10, 000,000, while the tall man was the traffic man who had just told him to come along to the station house for speeding.-Judge.
+No one noticed the small boy by his side.
+He was wizened and old, he looked like a withered apple, his eyes Nemi.
+Excavations are proceeding were small and shifty, his chin was and other discoveries are expected. weak, he was bald and sallow, and his clothes hung loosely about his thin

+The small man had never done anything much except make about \$10.
+000,000, while the tall man was the traffic man who had just told him to come along to the station house for speeding.-Judge.